xixogo5105/uiptv/STALKER_IMPORT_GUIDE.md

 3. Select **"Stalker Portal"** as the account type
 4. Optional: Check **"Group Accounts by MAC"** for special grouping behavior
 5. Paste your Stalker Portal accounts in the text field
+6. Optional: keep **"Start verification after parsing"** enabled to immediately validate imported accounts
-6. Click "Save"
+7. Click "Save"
-7. All accounts will be imported with their parameters
+8. All accounts will be imported with their parameters

 ## Optional: Group Accounts by MAC